The world of optometry is dramatically changing, especially with the rise of online retailers providing direct-to-consumer eyewear.

 Optometrists have a critical role to play in post-concussion care, especially by evaluating the impact and severity of the concussion and helping the patient recover through neuro-optometric rehabilitation.
-Eye tracking can be used to assess how eye movement and teaming are affected, and practitioners can offer a number of treatment options – from supportive temporary prescriptions to computer-based strengthening exercises and therapy – that traditional eye care providers can’t or don’t offer.
+Eye-tracking can be used to assess eye movements and eye teaming.
+Professionals can use these metrics to offer a number of treatment options – from supportive temporary prescriptions to computer-based strengthening exercises and therapy – to improve specific areas of dysfunction.

 5. Aging Eye & Brain Care

-Optometry professionals have a significant opportunity to leverage eye tracking technology for everything from diagnosing retinal nerve fiber loss to assessing reaction and response time in vision to evaluate risks related to driving.
-By offering both diagnostic capabilities as well as services to help preserve and improve optical health in elderly patients, practitioners can be a trusted, reassuring resource for their families as well and a critical part of their care team.
+Optometry professionals have a significant opportunity to leverage eye-tracking technology to help support their vision care programs.
+By identifying and providing treatment services to help preserve and improve optical health in elderly patients, practitioners can be a trusted, reassuring resource for their families as well and a critical part of their care team.